MarkJelic/TEC-1G/GPIO/RTC/Readme.md

 ## What Does it Do?
 It keeps accurate real time, once set, and is battery backed.
 So even after you switch your TEC-1G off, the RTC chip will be powered and will continue to keep accurate time.
 Oh and it has some battery backed RAM, a full 31 bytes for you to use for saving variables or settings between power ups.
+We will be calling it PRAM from here on in, short for Parameter RAM, as that is what we will be using it for.

 ## How Does It Work
 The circuit is based around the very cheap and widely used timekeeping chip, the DS1302.